Three Boilermakers earned All-Regional honors Friday.

 "We are very pleased to have coach Jeff Kent join our staff as assistant cross country and track and field coach.
 He comes from a very strong pedigree and he has an understanding of what it takes to get our cross country and distance programs going.
 I feel he is a great fit to our staff's dynamic and I am excited to get him on board and going with the Boilermakers." - Head coach Lonnie Greene

-In his first year with the Boilermakers, Kent coached Matthew McClintock to his second consecutive All-America honor and a 19th-place finish at the NCAA Championships.
+In his first year with the Boilermakers in 2014, Kent coached McClintock to his second consecutive All-America honor and a 19th-place finish at the NCAA Championships - 18 spots higher than the previous season.
 Under Greene and Kent's direction, McClintock finished third at the Big Ten Championships, as well as at the Great Lakes Regional.
 McClintock became Purdue's first two-time All-American since 1949-50, and just the third in program history.

 In Kent's first year as the assistant coach of the Boilermakers, the women finished eighth at Big Tens and ninth on the men's side.
-All 10 scorers, five men and five women, have remaining eligbility, including a combined five underclassmen.
+All 10 scorers, five men and five women, have remaining eligibility, including a combined five underclassmen.
 Eighteen of the 20 runners across both genders that started at Big Tens and Regionals will return to the Boilermakers next season.
+Kent improved the women's squad to have eight runners finish under 22 minutes at the Big Ten Championships for the first time in Purdue history.

 On the women's side, Kent helped coach a very young team, as the Boilermakers lost three of their five scorers from the 2013 Big Ten Championships and Regionals, that matched its eighth-place Big Ten finish, despite the conference adding two teams, and jumped three spots at the Great Lakes Regional to 10th.
 The team's scoring at Big Tens was a testament to coaching, as the top five finishers comprised two freshmen, two sophomores and a junior, all who will return next season.
 At the regional, the women started six individuals with remaining eligibility, including all five scores.
 The top three scorers were underclassmen.